yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-chat-list.md

 ### Example : List tabs in a Teams chat

+> **Note**: The Automation now has an update.
+It will add another tab, Notes, to every meeting chat when the meeting begins.
+The Automation lists all the tabs, and adds the ones that are missing.
+The Notes tab is not present in the response, therefore, the Automation will add the tab to this chat.
+It will skip Scrum Board since it is present in the response.

 #### Request

 The following example shows a request to list all chats.